-Do your gums sometimes bleed a little when you brush or floss?
+Why are my gums bleeding a little sometimes when I brush or floss?

 If you have persistently swollen, red, or bleeding gums, it is important to take action, as these can be a sign of gingivitis, the mildest form of gum disease.

-But don’t worry – it is usually quick and easy to treat gingivitis.
+But do not worry – it is usually quick and easy to treat gingivitis.

 How can I avoid bleeding gums?